-ZenMate offers below-average speeds across its server network and its performance is unreliable with fluctuating speeds and connection drops.
+ZenMate offers below-average speeds across its server network.
+It’s also wildly inconsistent with fluctuating speeds and connection drops.

 Long-distance connections performed very badly and latency was also very high, meaning gamers will want to look elsewhere.
 It’s worth noting that we use OpenVPN in all of our speed tests wherever possible, but this protocol is available on just two servers (US and UK) and requires manual configuration.
 This means it’s difficult for us to make a totally fair comparison with other providers.

-Still, on local connections you can expect good enough performance for HD streaming with download speeds of 36Mbps in the UK.
-Outside of Europe, performance is about good enough for general browsing and latency is also very high.
+Still, on local connections you can expect good enough performance for HD streaming.
+Outside of Europe, performance is about good enough for general browsing.

 Considering that the app doesn’t operate on OpenVPN, the most secure protocol, you are sacrificing a level of privacy and not receiving heightened performance in recompense.

-There are also only 3,000 individual IP addresses, which is likely to lead to congestion.
+ZenMate only has 3,000 individual IP addresses, which is likely to lead to congestion.
 But the most popular are covered (US, Canada, and Western Europe).